 Passport and Visa

 For US citizens, a passport is required to enter all countries in Europe.
-If you do not currently have a passport, get one as soon as possible and consider paying the expedited fee if your trip is soon approaching.
+If you do not currently have a passport, get one as soon as possible and consider paying the expedited fee if your trip is approaching.

-Currently there are no visa requirements for US travelers to Europe.
-However, starting in 2025, US travelers will need to obtain a ETIAS travel authorization to enter European countries within the Schengen Zone.
-The application process includes completing an online form and paying a fee of 7 euros.
+US travelers will need to obtain a ETIAS travel authorization to enter European countries within the Schengen Zone.
+The application process includes completing an online form and paying a fee of €7.
+The exact start date is still unconfirmed.

-For the most current European entry requirements, immigration details and customs information, always check your home country’s state department website before making any travel plans.
+For the most current European entry requirements, immigration details and customs information, always check your country’s state department website before making any travel plans.

 European Currency and Exchange Rate

-Before setting off on your journey to Europe, make sure you know what currency is used in the countries you plan on visiting.
 Also check the current exchange rates – and then do a little math so that you have a rough idea of how much things should cost.

 The Euro is the form of currency used by many European nations – but not all.
 In the United Kingdom, it’s GBP, commonly called the Pound and in Switzerland they use the Franc – and those are just two common examples.